 The course will launch in May 2017 - to pre-register, use the enroll button above.
 If you have any questions, please contact us at firstname.lastname@example.org

-Jenny Moffett is a healthcare coach specialising in communication, well-being and career topics.
-She holds a veterinary degree from the Royal Veterinary College, a Diploma in Coaching and Mentoring from the Institute of Counselling, and is an Institute for Healthcare Communication-accredited coach.
-She is a member of the Royal College of Veterinary Surgeons and the European Mentoring and Coaching Council.
-Jenny has over a decade's experience in helping members of the veterinary profession to get the most out of their qualifications and experience.
+Jenny Moffett is a veterinary coach specialising in communication, well-being and career topics.
+She has a veterinary degree from the Royal Veterinary College, a Masters in Science Communication from DCU Dublin, and a Diploma in Coaching and Mentoring from the Institute of Counselling.
+As the lead coach with Skillstree.co.uk, and with over a decade's experience of communication coaching, Jenny's passion is helping people to thrive in their work.